aloklearning/react-spaceship-finder/README.md

 - [ ] A footer section will add more value to the web, talking more about the project and the developer.
 - [ ] Filtering logic could have been improved on having optional filter selections, and not all.

+## Challenges Faced

+The project was quite challenging, considering the fact that the delivery has to be close to perfect.
+There are few things which did test the developer's grit:

+- Combining multiple filters and giving the right results
+- Handling filters coming with associated filters like **Maximum Speed** having `Less than`, `More than`, and `Exactly`.
+- Fixing bugs like updating the Input when the word changes and radio button is not selected.
+- Deciding the optimum `query string` and the `filter params` suitable for best filtering logic and url friendliness.

 ## Feedback

 There must be few bugs which will come while testing the app.
 I am open to feedback, as I firmly believe that a product becomes successful with the feedbacks.
 I will appreciate the time very much.
 Here is my email: `alokk830@gmail.com`

 ## FAQs